flatironinstitute/labbox-ephys/doc/labbox_ephys_widgets_jp.md

 ### Installation

-Clone this repository and then install the python packages in development mode
+After you install the prerequisites above, clone this repository and then install the python packages in development mode

 ```
 cd labbox-ephys